-As I reflect on recently being honored by the University of Illinois at Chicago (UIC) for the Distinguished Alumni Achievement Award, the word that comes to mind is thankful.
+As I reflect on being honored, the word that comes to mind is thankful.
 I am so thankful for this recognition, especially because I share this with so many people in my family and the profession of nutrition and dietetics.
 I’ve learned a great deal throughout my career, but the biggest learning is brought to life by my favorite African proverb: If you want to go fast, go alone.
 If you want to go far, go together.

 This is the highest honor bestowed upon an alumni acknowledging one’s professional or life’s work.
 This was a humbling recognition and award to receive.
 Again, no one receives an award like this without the help of many, many other people, so thank you.

 The first person I want to recognize is Liz Harmon Miller my dear cousin.
 She recognized my work and was a champion for my nomination.
 Thank you.

 My journey to get here today started in my childhood and UIC played a pivotal role in that journey.
 The education, training, classmates and teachers at this top-notch educational institute helped me achieve my dreams.
 It may be cliché to say that “it takes a village to raise a child,” but the saying couldn’t be truer of me.
 I had a huge village that has supported me since I was a child.
 Thank you.

 I grew up in a working-class family of eight (I’m number 6 and the youngest female).
 My Dad was an electrician and my Mom a high school math teacher.
 We didn’t have much money, but one thing was clear to all eight kids, we were expected to go to college and to figure out how to pay for it ourselves.
 All eight of us graduated college and many of my siblings went on to get advanced degrees.
 Five out of eight studied at UIC for part of their education.